haniyehtajer/pollux/docs/index.md

 ## Get Started

 Pollux is a Python library for constructing generative models of astronomical spectra and other kinds of data.
-It is built on top of [JAX][jax] and is designed to be fast when used in probabilistic and machine learning contexts.
+It is built on top of [JAX][jax] and is designed for use in probabilistic and machine learning contexts.

 Two classes of models are currently supported: